By Dana Kim, Crypto Markets Analyst

 Meta’s venture into employee tracking for training AI models reveals a significant shift in workplace surveillance, with the potential to gather 50 terabytes of data annually from its global workforce.
 While some may see this as a pathway to optimization, it starkly contradicts the movement towards more humane workplace practices.

 The concern surrounding employee autonomy and ethical considerations in data collection raises serious questions about trust in technology companies.
-Whether Meta can strike a balance between its ambitions for AI training and respect for privacy remains to be seen, but it is clear that this initiative will define new standards for employee data usage and rights.
+Whether Meta can strike a balance between its ambitions for AI training and respecting employee privacy remains to be seen.

 FAQ